buiduccuong30051989/frontend-standard/README.md

 ### Hyphens vs. Underscores

 For naming files, classes or IDs, use hyphens (-) rather than underscores (_).
 The only time you should use an underscore in naming is to prefix a partial (for example: _header.html or _header.php)

+### Everything Lowercase

+All HTML, CSS, Javascript and file names should be written entirely in lowercase.

 ## CSS Rules